 Recommended for Live Music because: The Roadhouse is known for booking world-renowned jazz musicians and serving superb food in a classy, cool nighttime spot.

 Adjacent to Twisted Vine Bistro, this bourbon and blues bar has brought a new level of "cool" to downtown Fort Myers.
 The space is cozy, with reclaimed wood, low lighting and a small stage that has been home to some of the best jazz and blues musicians in the area.
 The owners also have a knack for booking big names and Grammy-winning artists looking for a venue traveling between gigs in the bigger cities of Tampa and Miami.
-You'll not only find an extensive selection of whiskey, wine and other spirits but also a gastropub menu with the kitchen serving until midnight.
+You'll not only find an extensive selection of bourbon, scotch, whiskey, wine and other spirits but also small bites.
 The Barrel Room is a hot spot with sophisticated fun in Fort Myers.

 Recommended for Live Music because: A cool spot with a Chicago vibe offering more than just world-class jazz and blues acts, but also outstanding food and drinks.